The Complete Guide to Finding the Healthiest Granola in 2025

 1. Fiber Content: The Gut Health Foundation

-Expert Recommendation: At least 3 to 5 grams of fiber per serving The Gold Standard: 6+ grams for optimal digestive health
+Expert Recommendation: At least 3 to 5 grams of fiber per serving

 "The oats have a lot of fiber that can be helpful for digestive health, lowering cholesterol and weight management," Stahl Salzman says.
 However, our analysis reveals that many popular "healthy" granolas fall short of even the minimum recommendation.

-How Popular Brands Measure Up:
+How Popular Brands Measure Up (per ⅓ cup serving):

 2. Protein Power: Beyond Basic Satiety

-Expert Recommendation: "At least 5 grams of protein," with "ideally closer to 7 grams" The Reality Check: Most granolas deliver 3-4 grams
+Expert Recommendation: "At least 5 grams of protein," with "ideally closer to 7 grams"

 "Granola that contains seeds, nuts and nut butters will contribute at least a few grams of protein to your day," Zumpano explains.
 The source matters as much as the quantity—whole food proteins from nuts and seeds provide complete amino acid profiles plus additional nutrients.

-Protein Comparison (per serving):
+Protein Comparison (per ⅓ cup serving):

 • Bear Naked Granola: 4g protein (insufficient)